History of the Jews in Odesa

 The history of the Jews in Odesa dates to 16th century.
 Since the modern city's founding in 1795, Odesa has been home to one of the largest population of Jews in what is today Ukraine.
-They comprised the largest ethno-religious group in the region throughout most of the 19th century and until the mid-20th century.
+Odesa was a major center of Eastern European Jewish cultural life.
+From Odesa sailed the SS Ruslan which is considered the mayflower of Israeli culture.
+They comprised the largest ethno-religious group in the region throughout most of the 19th century and until the mid-20th century when the Jews were massacred by Romanian forces occupying the city or deported to be later killed during the Holocaust.